 Some things, like breathing, are completely involuntary – we don’t even think about them.
 Others, like deciding which movie that we’re going to see, take a bit more effort.
 Personally, I think that the impulse to put “something” on a horse’s wound is an involuntary response.

 People have been putting things on wounds since, well, since there were wounds.
-The history books are full of wound treatments such as otter feces (a 6th century Chinese favorite), or various herbal plasters, or urine (yes, urine – it’s sterile, and would not be obviously harmful to a wound).
-And, often, wounds healed.
+The history books are full of wound treatments such as otter feces (a 6th century Chinese favorite), or various herbal plasters, or urine (yes, urine – it’s been used for millenia, it’s readily available, and it’s not obviously harmful to a wound).
+And, often, after stuff got put on them, wounds healed.
 We know a lot more about wounds now than we did then – the treatments have sure changed – but the impulse to put something on them hasn’t changed a bit.
 And, if they heal with some of the stuff that people have put on them, you can pretty safely conclude that wounds have a pretty powerful urge to heal.

 Wounds are generally divided into two types.
 They are: